deyvidferrer/deyvidferrer/_posts/2022-10-26-qa-automation-webdriver-io.md

 When you are logged in, go to profile and click on *"Go to Dashboard"* to get username and access key.

-This credentials have to be in config file, for example in: config\wdio.mobile.bs.conf.ts y fields: user and key entry respectively, we need to define the enviroment variables.
+This credentials have to be in config file, Por ejemplo: in: config\wdio.mobile.bs.conf.ts y fields: user and key entry respectively, we need to define the enviroment variables.

 We need to create a local .env file with something like that: